How To Get American Netflix when Traveling Out of The Country

 Changing DNS on a Mac

-- Paste in the DNS address you want to use, select it and click OK.
-You may want to restart your PC, but it isn’t necessary.
+- Paste in the DNS address you want to use, select it and click ‘OK.’
+You may want to restart your Mac, but it isn’t necessary.

 How to get American Netflix on Android and iOS

-To use ExpressVPN on your Android phone or tablet, or iPhone, simply follow its installation instructions.
+To use ExpressVPN on your Android phone/tablet, or iPhone, simply follow its installation instructions.
 It’s useful if you’ve purchased ExpressVPN already.
-Once the app is installed, follow the below instructions.
+Once the app is installed, continue with the below steps.

-- Tap the three-dot button beside the country name at the bottom and select United States to connect to a US server.
+- Tap the ellipsis (three-dot button) beside the country name at the bottom and select United States to connect to a US server.